 amphotericin B liposome

-Instruct patient how and when to ask for pain medication.
+Instruct patient on how and when to ask for and take pain medication.

 May cause drowsiness or dizziness.
 Caution patient to call for assistance when ambulating or smoking and to avoid driving or other activities requiring alertness until response to medication is known.